 Put your race in the same category of run as mentioned above.
 A 5k race could definitely be considered a short run.
 On the other hand, a half-marathon will be a 2+ hour effort and falls into the long run category.
 Eat early enough so your digestive system isn’t stressed with a full belly before your race starts, just as you practiced on your training runs.

-Just as there are some great recommendations for the best options to eat before a run, there are similar recommendations of what to not eat before a run.
+Just as there are some great recommendations for the best options to eat before a run, there are similar recommendations of what to not eat before running.

 No matter the length of your training run, whether it’s a half-hour jog around the block or a 4-hour suffer-fest in the mountains, hydration is critically important for ALL runners.
 If you start off your run dehydrated, you’ll be fighting an uphill (pun intended!) battle during the run.
 You’re much better off getting and staying hydrated before you even put your shoes on.